Dalits in Bihar: Naach or Launda Naach

-Ramchandra Manjhi, a popular performer of the Launda Naach folk dance, who belonged to A Dalit caste.

 The Naach which is also called Launda Naach, is a dance form originating in the state of Bihar, but also practiced in the neighbouring states like Uttar Pradesh.
 It was a popular folk dance of the depressed castes and its popular themes also included the "caste struggle" inherent in the society of Bihar.
 With the passage of time, the dominant castes also associated with it and Bhikhari Thakur reorganized it with little variation to rename it as Bideshiya (migrant).
 The term Launda literally mean a young land, but in everyday language, it represents a person who is effeminate, vulgar, immature and from an inferior class or caste.
 According to author Jainendra Kumar Dost renaming of Naach as Launda Naach was a strategy employed by the upper-castes and classes of Bhojpuri society as a way of belittling a popular folk tradition that belongs to the Other.

 In Bihar, during the Mughal period and afterwards, the Baiji Naach (dance of Tawayafs) catered to the upper section of society, primarily the feudal lords and the moneylenders.
 In the lower strata i.e. among lower and middle castes, the dance of male acting as a female was popular, and it was known as Naach, later Launda Naach.
 Here, the term Launda describes the male, who is acting as a female.
 The Naach performance always attacked the upper caste and classes for the atrocities they committed on the lower castes and hence, it was stigmatised by the upper castes as the vulgar and uncouth art.
 As per Dost, most of the artists and proprietors of the Naach folk art comes from the lower castes and its songs, music, dance, plot and comic elements are largely associated with lower caste-class experiences and aesthetics.